Henry Butler

 Henry Butler (September 21, 1948 - July 2, 2018) was an American jazz and blues pianist.
 He learned piano, drums, and saxophone in school.
-He received a college degree and graduate degree and taught at the New Orleans Center for Creative Arts.
+He completed a BA and MA, and taught at the New Orleans Center for Creative Arts.
 He worked as a soloist and in groups in Los Angeles and New York City.
 Despite his blindness, he spent time as a photographer and had his work exhibited in galleries.